-Elder Sign is a fast-paced, cooperative dice game of supernatural intrigue for one to eight players by Richard Launius and Kevin Wilson, the designers of Arkham Horror.
-Players take the roles of investigators racing against time to stave off the imminent return of the Ancient Ones.
-Armed with cards for tools, allies, and occult knowledge, investigators must put their sanity and stamina to the test as they adventure to locate Elder Signs, the eldritch symbols used to seal away the Ancient Ones and win the game.
+Elder Sign is a fast-paced, cooperative dice-based Amerigame of supernatural intrigue for one to eight players by Richard Launius and Kevin Wilson, the designers of Arkham Horror, for which this is a sister game, both sharing Investigators, items, and artwork.
+Players take the roles of Investigators racing against time to stave off the imminent return of the Ancient Ones.
+Armed with cards for tools, allies, and occult knowledge, Investigators must put their sanity and stamina to the test as they adventure to locate Elder Signs, the eldritch symbols used to seal away the Ancient Ones and win the game.

 Tropes present in Elder Sign:

-- Anyone Can Die: One of the biggest differences between this game and Arkham Horror; whereas it took a great deal of effort (or REALLY bad luck) to die there, here it simply takes a reduction of either stat to zero, something that can happen very easy and very often.
-It's not uncommon for the players to go through multiple investigators over the course of a game.
+- Anyone Can Die: One of the biggest differences between this game and Arkham Horror; whereas it took a great deal of effort (or really bad luck) to die there, here it simply takes a reduction of either stat to zero, something that can happen very easily and very frequently.
+It's not uncommon for the players to go through multiple Investigators over the course of a game.

-- Death Is a Slap on the Wrist / Continuing Is Painful: Both examples.
+- Death Is a Slap on the Wrist / Continuing is Painful: Both examples.
 Dying lets you start fresh with a new Investigator, with full health/sanity and a set of starting items.
 If you had nothing, you're better off than you were before.
-However, dying means you forfeit EVERYTHING, so if you had a collection of die, rerolls, and allies, dying can be VERY painful.
+However, dying means you forfeit everything, so if you had a collection of dice, rerolls, and allies, dying can be very painful.